STUPID RULES U.S.

 Only two things are infinite, the universe and human stupidity, and I'm not sure about the former.

-Exploring possible benefits to Planet Earth of The Donald's election as President of the United States
+Exploring a possible benefit to Planet Earth of The Donald Trump's election as U.S. President

 "Donald Trump is not an ideologue....
 He is barely a Republican.
 He could be barely a Democrat as well.
 Nobody really knows where he is going."
 Former House Speaker John A. Boehner, CNBC News, 11/15/2016.

 Trump has called climate change a "hoax" and said he would "cancel" the United States' participation in the accord reached in Paris in 2015.
 Paul Bledsoe, a former Clinton White House climate official who is attending the talks in Marrakech, Morocco, said Trump's threats to pull the U.S. out of the Paris deal may actually have increased international resolve to address global warning.
 L.A.
 Times, 11/17/2016.

 Trump has eliminated "that uncomfortable feeling of being afraid to speak your mind as a white man.
 There is nothing wrong with being white."
 Kory Duquette, a 37-year old prison guard.
 LA Times, 11/18/2016.